MBODM/SimpleLocalization/README.md

 ### Additional information:
 The behaviour of "returning the key himself" is a concept of ASP.NET Core localization, allowing you to directly use default messages, while developing.
 Later you can translate that default messages into different languages.
 We used keys like *"MessageText1"* here, for better documentation.
 But consider a key like *"Thank you for using our products."*.
 This text will be served as default.
 But later, when you decided you want to add support for other languages, that text will be used as key in your *".resx"* files.

-For more information about this, and to get a better understanding of the localization process in ASP.NET Core, have a look at the official documentation at:
+For more information about this, or to get a better understanding of the localization process in ASP.NET Core, have a look at the official documentation at:

 https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization